ynput/ayon-documentation/website/docs/artist_hosts_maya.md

 select **Reference Maya Ascii (ma)**.
 This will populate your scene with all those models you've put into layout.

+### Multi-shot Layout in AYON

+Multi-shot Layout Creator is automation that can quickly create Layouts for multiple selected shots and prepare Camera Sequencer with correct timeline information.

+It has 3 options:

+- **Shot Parent Folder**: is folder that servers as parent for all shots to be used for layout creation
+- **Group Loaded Assets**: is option that is propagated to the Layout instances themselves and indicate when you want to publish group of loaded asset
+- **Associated Task Name**: is a name of task that will be associated to the Layout if it exists with the specific shot

+*Note: if the `Associated Task Name` doesn't exist, created instance will be marked as invalid and will require some attention before publishing.*

 ## Rendering with AYON

 AYON in Maya can be used for submitting renders to render farm and for their